 On October 24th, Coherent Solutions held its Innovation 2019 event.
 There was a good mix of highly technical and practical talks.
 I put together some of the highlights on the keynote that I especially enjoyed.
 I hope you enjoy them too.

 You’ve probably heard the adage; the customer is always right.
 Well, it turns out that saying applies to almost every aspect of your business.
-The keynote speaker Paul DeLaria shared how Amazon is obsessed with its customers.
+First, the keynote speaker, Paul DeLaria, shared how Amazon is obsessed with its customers.
 This may sound like business 101, but Paul talked about how this obsession moves Amazon to make decisions that don’t always make business sense to serve the customer.
-Then paul shared several things that help make their team at Amazon successful.
+Then, Paul shared several things that help make their team at Amazon successful.

 - Work backwards.
 Paul talked about how his team starts with the press release and FAQ pages.
-This might be something developers feel uncomfortable with, but it forces them to start with the business problem instead of the solution.
-This helps them create digital products that aren’t just tools but are solutions.
+This process might be something developers feel uncomfortable with, but it forces them to begin with the business problem instead of the solution.
+Doing so helps them create digital products that aren’t just tools but solutions.

 - Two pizza teams.
 Never have more people in the room than you can feed two pizzas to.
-Including more people in a meeting slows down decision making and can lead to ineffective meetings.
-Small teams improve agility and workflow, which leads to a higher production velocity.
+Including more people in a meeting slows down decision-making and can lead to ineffective meetings.
+On the other hand, small teams improve agility and workflow, which leads to a higher production velocity.